texasfight/BaseballDashboard/README.md

 ### Webscraping

-As we began to analyze our data, we realized that the given
+As we began to analyze our data, we realized that the given data was not sufficient, as there was not a singular value we could use to compare players in terms of how well they were playing.
+To bridge this gap, we chose to gather WAR and other advanced statistics from another source.

 All code for webscraping can be found in the `webscraper/` directory, where we crawled through all qualifying pitchers and batters to gather more advanced statistics like WAR (Wins Above Replacement) from Baseball Reference,